Hendrix-CS/csci151/labs/tic-tac-toe.md

 ## Step 5 - Playing Tic-Tac-Toe

-Once your implementation passes the unit tests, you are ready to play tic-tac-toe.
-Experimentally determine the number of training iterations necessary for the AI to never be defeated when you play against it.
+Once your implementation passes the unit tests, you are ready to play Tic-Tac-Toe.
+Record the following in a Evaluation Document.
+*  Experimentally determine the number of training iterations necessary for the AI to never be defeated when you play against it.
-Record the necessary iterations in an Evaluation Document.
-Discuss the strategy you attempted to use to defeat the AI, and characterize the strategy it manifests.
+*  Discuss the strategy you attempted to use to defeat the AI.

-## Step 6 - Diagrams

-There exist a large number of classes to execute this lab.
-This level of complexity should be a goal of your final project in this course.
-To help you conceptualize all the moving pieces, draw two diagrams

-* The first diagram should capture the class hierarchy and nesting of classes on a component has-a level.
-* The second diagram should trace the flow of execution in the application, starting with each button press on the GUI or click inside the board Pane, demonstrating all the classes and methods that will be called to execute each action.

-Feel free to either use paper or a drawing tool such as [draw.io](http://draw.io) to complete your drawings.
+*  Characterize the strategy the AI manifests.

 ## What to Hand In